History of animation: Printed animation film

-By 1897, German toy manufacturer Gebrüder Bing had a first prototype of their toy "kinematograph", which they eventually presented at a toy convention in Leipzig in November 1898.
+By 1897, German toy manufacturer Gebrüder Bing had a first prototype of their toy kinematograph, which they presented at a toy convention in Leipzig in November 1898.
 Soon after, other toy manufacturers in Germany and France, including Ernst Plank, Georges Carette, and Lapierre, started selling similar devices.
-The toy cinematographs were basically traditional toy magic lanterns, adapted with one or two small spools that used standard "Edison perforation" 35mm film, a crank, and a shutter.
+The kinematographs were basically traditional toy magic lanterns, adapted with one or two small spools that used standard "Edison perforation" 35mm film, a crank, and a shutter.
 These projectors were intended for the same type of "home entertainment" toy market that most of the manufacturers already provided with praxinoscopes and magic lanterns.
 Apart from relatively expensive live-action films, the manufacturers produced many cheaper films by printing lithographed drawings.
-These animations were probably made in black-and-white from around 1898 or 1899, but at the latest by 1902 they were made in color.
-The pictures were often traced from live-action films (much like the later rotoscoping technique).
-These very short films typically depicted a simple repetitive action and most were designed to be projected as a loop - playing endlessly with the film ends put together.
+These animations were probably made in black-and-white starting in 1898 or 1899, but by 1902 at the latest they were produced in color.
+The pictures were often traced from live-action films (like the later rotoscoping technique).
+These very short films typically depicted a simple repetitive action and most were designed to be projected as a loop - playing endlessly with the ends of the film joined.
 The lithograph process and the loop format follow the tradition that was set by the stroboscopic disc, zoetrope and praxinoscope.

-Katsudō Shashin (between 1907 and 1912), speculated to be the oldest work of animation in Japan, was probably made in imitation of similar Western printed film strips.
+Katsudō Shashin (produced between 1907 and 1912), is speculated to be the oldest work of animation in Japan.

 J. Stuart Blackton

-J. Stuart Blackton was a British-American filmmaker, co-founder of the Vitagraph Studios and one of the first to use animation in his films.
+J. Stuart Blackton was a British-American filmmaker, co-founder of the Vitagraph Studios, and one of the first to use animation in his films.
 His The Enchanted Drawing (1900) can be regarded as the first theatrical film recorded on standard picture film that included animated elements, although this concerns just a few frames of changes in drawings.
 It shows Blackton doing "lightning sketches" of a face, cigars, a bottle of wine and a glass.
 The face changes expression when Blackton pours wine into the face's mouth and when Blackton takes his cigar.
 The technique used in this film was basically the stop trick: the single change to the scenes was the replacement of a drawing by a similar drawing with a different facial expression.
 In some scenes, a drawn bottle and glass were replaced by real objects.
 Blackton had possibly used the same technique in a lost 1896 lightning sketch film.

 Blackton's 1906 film Humorous Phases of Funny Faces is often regarded as the oldest known hand-drawn animation on standard film.
 It features a sequence made with blackboard drawings that are changed between frames to show two faces changing expressions and some billowing cigar smoke, as well as two sequences that feature cutout animation with a similar look for more fluid motion.